mottaquikarim/pycontent/content/topics/data_viz.md

 plt.show()
 ```

-Looking at this side-by-side, we can see that higher-rated movies tend to get more ratings overall.
+Looking at this side-by-side, we can infer that higher-rated movies tend to get more ratings overall.
 That *might* mean that people go to IMDb to rate movies they like more often than to give low ratings to movies they hate.
 This could be a useful starting point to a deeper analysis.

 ## Key Takeaways